IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 The clinical premise of Project Lucid sits at the intersection of three bodies of evidence that have not previously been connected: Feder et al.’s RCT-validated 3×/week IV ketamine protocol, Dahan et al.’s Phase 1 PK characterization of the 50mg SL OTF, and Wolfson et al.’s at-home safety dataset of N=11,441.
 The synthesis is Dr. Idell’s.

-Protocol LUCID-PTSD-2026-001 is patent-pending (formulation and protocol), IRB-ready, and targeting Q4 2026 enrollment.
+Protocol LUCID-PTSD-2026-001 is patent-pending (administration protocol and digital monitoring system), IRB-ready, and targeting Q4 2026 enrollment.
 Dr. Idell is the Sponsor-Investigator.

 Advisors & Partners